Jastor11/intro-to-looping-in-js/README.md

   + **Mariah** is a senior who just got her license.
 She's taking a year off to roadtrip around the country and will be driving an average of 110 miles a day on the highway.
 Her Ford Explorer gets **19 mpg** in the city and **27 mpg** on the highway.

+## Goal:
-Calculate the yearly savings in gas each of these students could expect by switching to the **Ford Fusion Hybrid**.
+Calculate the yearly savings in gas each of these students can expect by driving the **Ford Fusion Hybrid**.

 Use the tests as a guide!